Fazal Hadi Shinwari: Early years

 Shinwari administered the oath of office to Hamid Karzai when he was elected President of Afghanistan.

-Shinwari addressed the 17 Afghan who had been held in Guantanamo whose Combatant Status Review Tribunals determined they had never been "enemy combatants" after all.
+Shinwari addressed the 17 Afghans who had been held in Guantanamo whose Combatant Status Review Tribunals determined they had never been "enemy combatants" after all.

 Their Tribunals had been held between August 2, 2004 and late January 2005.

 Carlotta Gall of The New York Times reported that the Chief Justice encouraged the men to regard their detention as something sent from God.

 The reports stated that the Chief Justice warned the cleared men that a candid description of their detention could damage the chances of other Afghan captives to be released.